The Old Town of

-The Old Town of Corfu, on the Island of Corfu (Kerkyra-Κέρκυρα) off the western coasts of Albania and Greece, is located in a strategic position at the entrance of the Adriatic Sea and has its roots in the 8th century BC.
-The three forts of the town, designed by renowned Venetian engineers, were used for four centuries to defend the maritime trading interests of the Republic of Venice against the Ottoman Empire.
-Over time, the forts were repaired and partly rebuilt several times, more recently under British rule in the 19th century.
-The mainly neoclassical housing stock of the Old Town is partly from the Venetian period, and partly from later construction, notably from the 19th century.
-Corfu’s urban and port ensemble is notable for its high integrity and authenticity as a fortified Mediterranean port.
+The historical Old Town of Corfu, situated on the Island of Corfu (Kerkyra-Κέρκυρα) off the western coasts of Albania and Greece, holds a prime position at the entrance of the Adriatic Sea with origins dating back to the 8th century BC.
+This ancient town boasts three forts meticulously constructed by esteemed Venetian architects, serving as crucial strongholds for safeguarding the maritime trade interests of the Republic of Venice against the formidable Ottoman Empire for four centuries.
+These forts underwent multiple repairs and significant renovations, especially during the British colonial era in the 19th century.
+Predominantly characterized by neoclassical architecture, the residential buildings in the Old Town blend Venetian-era structures with constructions from the 19th century, preserving the town's original charm and authenticity.
+Corfu's urban and port complex stands out for its exceptional integrity and genuine representation as a fortified Mediterranean harbor.

 In 2007, the old town of Corfu was inscribed on the UNESCO World Heritage List.
 It is a fascinating town, unique in Greece.
 The beauty of it is indescribable, so on this page, I let pictures talk by themselves.